 But what’s that got to do with keyword difficulty, you ask?

-When you target high-volume keywords (short-tail terms), you might get a few clicks, but they won’t be valuable.
+You might get more clicks when you target high-volume keywords (short-tail terms), but they won’t be valuable.

 When you target low-volume terms (long-tail keywords), you might get fewer clicks, but they’ll be more beneficial for your business.

 Notice how long-tail keywords have low search volume but are precise searches that are likely to lead to sales:

 Let’s put all this knowledge together:

 - Find long-tail keywords specifically related to your niche.

 - Target long-tail keywords with lower search volume.